OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Experiments

 \subsection{Challenges of Outliers}

-\rev{As discussed in Section \ref{sec:example_outliers}, even a single outlier can destroy the stream learning model.
+\vl{As discussed in Section \ref{sec:example_outliers}, even a single outlier can destroy the stream learning model.
 Therefore, it is crucial to detect and remove outliers in data streams.
-However, in real-world relational data streams, the lack of ground truth poses great challenges.
-Unlike handling distribution drifts where we can directly compare the test loss, we can hardly have a perfectly fair setting to compare methods to address outlier.
-This is because during training and testing, the detected outliers should be removed.
-Different methods can mark different outliers, which makes the comparison somewhat unfair.
-Otherwise, if outliers are not removed during testing, the loss of a single outlier item can be very large that it dominates the total loss, resulting in a meaningless comparison. }
+However, in real-world data streams, the lack of ground truth makes it challenging to compare streaming outlier detectors.
+To address this challenge, we mark the outliers by the ensemble of anomaly detectors on the whole dataset, and test streaming outlier detectors with the marked ground truth. }

+\vl{To mark the outliers in the whole dataset, we apply the ensemble of ECOD \citep{li2022ecod} and IForest \citep{liu2008isolation}, as they are recommended by a popular benchmark \citep{han2022adbench}.
+We evaluate the five multivariate streaming outlier detectors in StreamAD library: xStream \citep{manzoor2018xstream}, RShash \citep{sathe2016subspace}, HSTree \citep{tan2011fast}, LODA \citep{pevny2016loda}, and RRCF \citep{guha2016robust}.
+Results are shown in Table \ref{tbl:stream_ad}.
+We find that RShash and HSTree work better in data streams with relatively more anomalies, while xStream is recommended when the data streams have relatively fewer anomalies.
+When designing multivariate streaming outlier detectors, it may be good to consider applying dimensionality reduction or ensemble.
+Dimensionality reduction helps filter out noisy features and detect the abnormal features.
+Ensemble can boost accuracy from models of different perspectives. }

-\rev{We compare the test loss on whether to remove detected outliers or not before training.
+\rev{We also compare the test loss on whether to remove detected outliers or not before training.
+We experiment on the ROOM and AIR dataset using recommended algorithms.
 Results are shown in Figure \ref{fig:compare_no_outlier}.
-As we can see, removing outliers improves effectiveness in the AIR dataset, but it is ineffective in the ROOM dataset.
-This illustrates that addressing outliers in real-world data streams is a challenging topic and needs further researches. }
+As we can see, removing outliers improves accuracy in the AIR dataset, but it is ineffective in the ROOM dataset.
+This illustrates that addressing outliers in real-world data streams is a challenging topic and requires further researches. }